VegetableArt/ROOMScanner/README.md

 ## Functionalities

-- Scan available rooms on [ROOM.nl](ROOM.nl) and save them in a CSV file
+- Scan available rooms on [http://ROOM.nl](ROOM.nl) and save them in a CSV file
 - Notify user when new rooms are added

 ## Example results